vendelaswenson/join-the-team/README.md

 - [License](#license)

 ## Features
-- Users can enter their name and email to join the team.
+- Users can enter their name and email to join the team
-- Form validation ensures that the name and email fields are required.
+- Form validation ensures that the name and email fields are required
-- User names are displayed in a list after registration.
+- User names are displayed in a list
-- Responsive design for various screen sizes.
+- Responsive design for various screen sizes

 ## Installation
 To run the application locally, follow these steps: